-To preset a station to a button: Tune in the desired station (see "TUNE" button).
+To preset a station to a button: Tune in the desired station.
+(See "TUNE" knob or "SEEK" button.)
 Push and hold down the button until you hear a beep-this will set the station to the button.
 The button number will appear on the display.